-Trustees have at times recommended short-term measures such as reallocating payroll tax credits between the retirement and disability accounts, actions Congress has taken previously to stabilize the program.
+Trustees have at times recommended short-term measures such as reallocating payroll tax credits between the retirement and disability accounts, actions Congress has used previously to stabilize the program.
 Those moves can provide temporary relief but do not fully resolve the broader fiscal and demographic pressures that have grown over time.

 Disability benefit claims often rise during economic hardship because people who become disabled are more likely to be laid off and less likely to find new work.
 In recent cycles experts projected millions would seek disability benefits, an increase from earlier years.